Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Check for new aider versions on launch
 #check-update: true

+## Install the latest version from the main branch
+#install-main-branch: false

 ## Apply the changes from the given file instead of running the chat (debug)
 #apply: